-This article is the third* and last in a series about preparing your middle school students for high school.
-In this series we have discussed the benefits of teaching your middle school students to have ownership of and be responsible for their own work.
-We have also explored and described the best types of curriculum and methodologies to take advantage of their developing enhanced mental abilities.
+Editor’s Note: 12 Surefire Ways to Prepare Your Middle School Students for High School is the third post in a series about preparing your middle school students for high school.
+Reading this series, you’ve read the benefits of teaching your middle school students to have ownership of and be responsible for their own work.
+You’ve also read about the best types of curriculum and methodologies to take advantage of your middle school student’s developing mental abilities.

 Let your students get themselves up in the morning.
 Help them to learn to organize their own space and time—planning for schoolwork, chores, and outside activities.
 Guide them in making, tithing, and saving their own money AND let them start paying a portion of the cost for their outside activities.
 If your student has a pet, it is time for him to take care of it.
-(Mom and Dad should not have to feed, water, walk, brush, bathe, pick up the yard, or clean the litter box on behalf of a pet, unless they want to.J)
+(Mom and Dad should not have to feed, water, walk, brush, bathe, pick up the yard, or clean the litter box on behalf of a pet.)